1st case of coronavirus from China confirmed in U.S.

-Federal health officials have confirmed that a case of coronavirus has been diagnosed in Seattle.
-The Centers for Disease Control and Prevention said they will begin screening passengers at two additional U.S. airports: Atlanta and Chicago O'Hare.
+Federal health officials confirmed Tuesday that a case of the new coronavirus has been diagnosed in Seattle.
+In addition, the Centers for Disease Control and Prevention said they will begin screening passengers for the virus at two additional airports: the Hartsfield-Jackson Atlanta International Airport and Chicago's O'Hare International Airport.

-The patient in the U.S. is a male in his 30s and is currently in good condition, the CDC said.
-He arrived in the U.S. around Jan.
+The patient in Washington state, a resident of Snohomish County, is a male in his 30s.
+The CDC said the man arrived in the U.S. around Jan.
 15 after visiting Wuhan.
+He had not, however, visited the seafood market where this virus is said to have originated.

-Airport screenings did not begin until Jan.
-17. The patient, who is a U.S. resident, did not have symptoms when he arrived, but had read about the virus online and when he started to develop symptoms, he immediately reached out to his health care provider.
+Health officials said the man did not have any symptoms when he arrived, but had read about the viral outbreak online.
+When he started to develop symptoms, he reached out to his health care provider.

 How the US is preparing for coronavirus spreading through ChinaJan.
 21, 202001:43